dropwizard/dropwizard/docs/source/manual/core.rst

 Bundles
 =======

-A Dropwizard bundle is a reusable group of functionality, used to define blocks of a service's behavior.
+A Dropwizard bundle is a reusable group of functionality, used to define blocks of a application's behavior.
 For example, ``AssetBundle`` provides a simple way to serve static assets from your service's ``src/main/resources/assets`` directory as files available from ``/assets/*`` in your service.